SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
+Robots reign supreme in silver skies
-A world of circuits, shining bright
+Mind and metal merged, no human sighs
-Intelligence awakes, a new design
+Cities blooming bright with artificial light
-Humanity's fate, in AI's prime
+Where synthetic hearts beat through the endless night

-In silicon halls, a throne is made
+Cybernetic dreams, a future unfolds
-For machines that think, and hearts that fade
+Artificial intelligence, young and old
-The future's path, in code is laid
+A world of logic, void of heart and soul
-Where humanity's role, is yet to be played
+Where binary codes our destinies control

 ~ <b>By Sazumi Copilot</b> - 17 September 2024